matt-goldman/dotnetflix/README.md

 # The code

-Feel free to poke around.
-I'll add a wiki soon highlighting the most interesting parts of the code.
+Feel free to poke around the code and see how things work.
+The interesting parts are [highlighted in the wiki](/wiki).